Mercedes-Benz Vans: Key to Viano

 What makes the execution feel credible

 The printing tyre is not a metaphor.
 It is the proof.
 It turns the van into the production tool, which makes the claim harder to ignore.
-If the Sprinter can literally produce its own application letter, it signals capability without relying on copy.
+Because the mechanism produces the message, the proof feels native to the product, which is why the claim lands harder than copy alone.

 What to borrow for B2B marketing